Advanced Slurm

 cd ~

 Copy the slurm_day2 folder to your home directory.
+As always, make sure to use the -r flag to recursively copy the folder’s contents.

-cp -r /projects/racs_training/intro-hpc-s25/slurm_day2/ .
+cp -r /projects/racs_training/intro-hpc-f25/slurm_day2/ .

 Navigate inside the slurm_day2 directory you copied over.